shuquan/shuquan.github.io/_posts/2016-12-13-setting-up-keystone-to-keystone-federation.md

 #### Setup Shibboleth

-Just follow the instruction of the official docs and nothing specific. :) My changes are shown below.
+Just follow the instruction of the official docs and nothing special. :) My changes are shown below.

 * /etc/shibboleth/shibboleth2.xml